davfrau94/Piramid-Generator/README.md

 # 🔺 Pyramid Generator

 A simple and interactive **Pyramid Generator Web App** built with **JavaScript**, created as part of the [FreeCodeCamp.org](https://www.freecodecamp.org) curriculum in the **JavaScript Algorithms and Data Structures** certification.
 This exercise introduce some basic JavaScript logic and string manipulation.
+I learned how to work with arrays, strings, functions, loops, if/else statements, and more.

 ---